-When looking for help developing a new product, your first thought might have been to find an engineer or engineering firm, because everyone knows that engineers design and make things.
+When looking for help developing a new product, your first thought might have been to find a mechanical engineer or engineering firm.
+And why not?
+Everyone knows that engineers design and make things.
 Then there are those of you who thought you needed a designer and nothing else!
 I’ve witnessed arguments between designers and engineers, each claiming the supreme ability to create a product without the other.
 There are generalized statements that work most of the time about each.
+I have the firm belief that a great product development team has both designers and engineers.
+In my opinion, mechanical engineers and industrial designers are two sides of the same coin.

 - Generally, engineers are more data and manufacturing focused.
 Looking pretty, aesthetics, usability, and user focus is not their area of expertise.
 Not to say there aren’t engineers who can, but their focus is not design, it is engineering.